-Let's start with the cons because litigation is not a pleasant experience for anyone.
+Let's start with the cons because litigation is not pleasant for anyone.
 First, you have to figure out who to sue.
-Any website that is smart enough to appear on the first page of search engine results has structured itself to be immune from defamation claims.
-Section 230 of the Communications Decency Act provides immunity from defamation and related claims to websites as long as they are not the content providers.
+Most websites savvy enough to rank high have structured themselves to be immune from defamation claims.
+Section 230 of the Communications Decency Act provides immunity from defamation and related claims to websites as long as they are not the "content providers."
 Websites like www.ripoffreport.com have already won several cases on Section 230 immunity grounds.
 That trend is likely to continue until the law changes or plaintiffs get more creative.

-That leaves you with going after the person who actually wrote the review--if you can find out who they are.
-To identify the anonymous poster, you usually have to subpoen the website to reveal the identity.
+That leaves you with going after the person who actually wrote the review, or the anonymous blog--if you can find out who they are.
+To compel disclosure of the identity, you usually have to subpoen the website.
 Many states are still developing the law in this area, but most are following Delaware's lead in the case of Cahill v.
 Doe which held the person seeking to force the disclosure of the identity must articulate the basic elements of a defamation claim before the court will allow it.
-Hence, a court will determine wither the comment is defamatory before the website or ISP has to disclose the identity of the anonymous poster.
+Hence, a court will determine whether the comment is defamatory before the website or ISP has to disclose the identity of the anonymous poster.

 Even if you know the identity, truth is a defense.
 That means you will be put under oath and be questioned about the very topic of the post.
-Although the actual post may not be technically true, if there is a grain of truth to it, the gory details will come out in pretrial discovery.
+Although the actual post may not be technically true, if there is a grain of truth to it, the gory details may come out in public pretrial discovery.